 It might look like one of those luxurious recipes that are quite difficult to make but it is actually the opposite.
 It is super simple, you don't need some special skills or appliances and it only asks for a few simple ingredients.
 Doesn't that sound great?

-For the detailed step-by-step instructions scroll at the end of this page.
+For detailed step-by-step instructions scroll to the end of this page.

 Can I make this caramel sauce completely dairy-free?

 I have never tried making this caramel sauce completely dairy-free.
 However, you can always do an experiment of your own, but I can't guarantee the results.
 When I try to make a dairy-free version I'll update it here.